Gaspare Pulizzi

-Gaspare Pulizzi is a member of the Sicilian Mafia from Carini near Palermo.
+Gaspare Pulizzi is a member of the Sicilian Mafia from Carini near Palermo, Italy.
 Pulizzi was one of the right-hand men of Mafia boss Salvatore Lo Piccolo, the capo mandamento of the San Lorenzo area in Palermo.

 Biography

 Mafia career

 Pulizzi was initiated into the Tommaso Natale family of Cosa Nostra in June 2006 in the presence of Salvatore Lo Piccolo, his son Sandro Lo Piccolo, Andrea Adamo and Pippo Di Bello.
 Asked why he had joined Cosa Nostra, Pulizzi said: "I don’t know.
 It just happened."

-He was arrested on November 5, 2007, together with Lo Piccolo and his son Sandro, as well as Andrea Adamo, in a villa in Giardinello, between Cinisi and Terrasini.
+He was arrested on 5 November 2007, together with Lo Piccolo, his son Sandro, and Andrea Adamo, in a villa in Giardinello, between Cinisi and Terrasini.

 Pentito

 In January 2008, he decided to collaborate with the Italian authorities.
 Pulizzi is the third boss of the Lo Piccolo clan who decided to cooperate, after Francesco Franzese and Antonino Nuccio.
 Pulizzi's relatives were taken away from Carini.
 His relatives, who clearly didn't support Pulizzi's decision, didn't want police officers to take his wife and kids away – the police were obliged to use force.

-Pulizzi confessed to have been involved in the disappearance of the Mafioso Giovanni Bonanno, son of Armando Bonanno, in January 2006.
-Bonanno had been missing and was a victim of 'lupara bianca' a practice when the victim's body is deliberately hidden.
+Pulizzi confessed to having been involved in the disappearance of the Mafioso Giovanni Bonanno, son of Armando Bonanno, in January 2006.
+Bonanno had been missing and was a victim of 'lupara bianca', a practice when the victim's body is deliberately hidden.
 Pulizzi showed Italian police the site of a cemetery unearthed in the city of Villagrazia di Carini, 10 kilometres from the southern Italian city of Palermo.

 Power struggle

-Pulizzi was one of Lo Piccolo’s soldiers in the power struggle with Antonio Rotolo in Palermo.
-Rotolo opposed Lo Piccolo’s permission for the return of the Inzerillo family.
-The Inzerillo clan had been sent in exile in the United States after they had lost the Second Mafia War against the Corleonesi in the 1980s.
+Pulizzi was one of Lo Piccolo's soldiers in the power struggle with Antonio Rotolo in Palermo.
+Rotolo opposed Lo Piccolo's permission for the return of the Inzerillo family.
+The Inzerillo clan had been sent into exile in the United States after they had lost the Second Mafia War against the Corleonesi in the 1980s.
 Rotolo had been involved in the killing of members of the Inzerillo clan and feared revenge.
 He had passed a death sentence on Lo Piccolo and his son.

-Pulizzi revealed that the Lo Piccolo’s were behind the murders of Bartolomeo Spatola and Nicola Ingarao.
-Both murdered bosses were allied with Rotolo and the killings represented a strategic move which enabled Lo Piccolo to gain leadership of Palermo’s families and districts.
+Pulizzi revealed that the Lo Piccolo's were behind the murders of Bartolomeo Spatola and Nicola Ingarao.
+Both murdered bosses were allied with Rotolo and the killings represented a strategic move which enabled Lo Piccolo to gain leadership of Palermo's families and districts.
 Spatola, the 72-year-old boss of the Sferracavallo district of Palermo, disappeared in September 2006.
 Lo Piccolo's men kidnapped and killed Spatola because he supported Rotolo.